OzanYRT/QDS2024Tecknicians/README.md

 # QDS2024Tecknicians

-##NAME

-Description:
+## ScholarSwipe

-A scholarship-finding app for students that gamifies the process with a tinder-like swiping feature and self-generating application based on the user info and the description for the scholarship.
+Description: A scholarship-finding app for students that gamifies the process with a tinder-like swiping feature and self-generating application based on the user info and the description for the scholarship.

 To run the app: